Approach the future with the authority of ownership

 Steve Jobs was known for his intelligence and foresight, but he also took enormous risks.
 Under his leadership, Apple took chances with design, moving from the known to the conceptual.
 That involved risk.
 His approach may have hurt Apple in 1980 when Jobs removed the cooling fan from the Apple III, but look at Apple now.
 When real risk is instrumental in creating change, the rewards are often just as real.

-As an example, this year we proposed a dynamic new CRM for the U.S. Navy recruiting call center.
+As an example, this year we proposed a dynamic new CRM for the U.S. Navy recruiting contact center.
 Our team had a vision for an advanced solution that was outside of the traditional call center software, where the CRM would mobilize data to create a better experience for prospects and accelerate the flow of prequalified leads to recruiters.
 Now complete, the Navy’s new leading-edge CRM is able to prequalify leads with precision, customize queue control for smarter call attempts, and employ multichannel text and chat.
 All represent massive payoffs for our client.

-A huge reason behind Apple’s success can be attributed to Steve Jobs’ unwillingness to turn and look back.
+A huge reason behind Apple’s success can be attributed to Steve Jobs’s unwillingness to turn and look back.
 An undying need for what comes next drove Apple forward, and the minute Jobs stepped down, production changed dramatically in the company.
 For a time, Apple lost their edge, their ingenuity and their way.

-Steve Jobs didn’t try to predict the future; he didn’t try to guess what was coming next; he decided to build the future.
+Steve Jobs didn’t try to predict the future.
+He didn’t try to guess what was coming next.
+He decided to build the future.
 Chances are that you hold the very proof of that decision’s impact in your pocket.
 You can create change that is equally real.

 Remember that there is one key crucial to success, and that is drive.
 Be persistent.
 Even if your ideas get turned down or your initial assumptions prove incorrect, don’t let setbacks on the path deter you.
 Pull out your machete and carve yourself a new path.
 In the face of adversity, never back down.
 Let your tenacity be the foundation for your journey.

-In the end, Apple became more than a company, growing into a symbol of innovation for the 21st Century.
+In the end, Apple became more than a company, growing into a symbol of innovation for the 21st century.
 Steve Jobs and the Apple team taught us a valuable lesson about change.
 Let’s not miss the biggest point: Taking hold of the future has nothing to do with understanding change, but it has everything to do with creating it.

 Make the future yours by seeing it as your opportunity.
-So, when change comes your way, embrace it as your own.
+So when change comes your way, embrace it as your own.
 This is the excitement you’ve been waiting for.